MicrosoftDocs/VBA-Docs/api/Publisher.pagesetup.publicationlayout.md

 # PageSetup.PublicationLayout Property (Publisher)

-Returns or sets a  [PbPublicationLayout Enumeration (Publisher)](Publisher.pbpublicationlayout.md) constant that indicates the layout of a publication.
+Returns or sets a  [PbPublicationLayout enumeration (Publisher)](Publisher.pbpublicationlayout.md) constant that indicates the layout of a publication.
 Read/write.

 ## Syntax